A Core Model for Choreographic Programming: CC as a Core Language: Channel Choreographies

 In a conditional, process $\pid p$ chooses a continuation based on whether the expressions $e$ and $e'$ evaluate to the same value according to its own local state.
 The restriction term $\res r C$ is standard and binds the scope of $r$ (which can be either a process name $\pid p$ or a session channel name $k$) to $C$.
 Finally, in the definition of a recursive procedure, the parameters $\til D$ indicate which processes are used in the body of the procedure and which variables and sessions are used by each process.
 In the invocation of a procedure $\scgencall$, each process can pass generic expressions as parameters to itself.

-\paragraph{Semantics.} The semantics of CC is given in terms of a reduction relation.
-We report the most interesting rules in Figure~\ref{fig:cc_semantics}.

-Rule $\rname{C}{Com}$ is the key rule, where the value sent from a process $\pid p$ is received by a process $\pid q$.
+\paragraph{Semantics} ChC was originally presented with an asynchronous semantics~\cite{CM13}.
+We first present our results using only the (simpler) synchronous variant of the semantics of ChC, and defer the discussion of the general asynchronous case to the end of this section.
+This semantics is given in terms of a reduction relation, presented in Figure~\ref{fig:chc_semantics}.
+Rule $\rname{Ch}{Com}$ is the key rule, where the value sent from a process $\pid p$ is received by a process $\pid q$.
 Technically, this is modelled by replacing variable $x$ with $v$ in the continuation $C$, but only when it appears under the process name $\pid q$ (the \emph{smart substitution} $C[v/x@\pid q]$).
-Rule $\rname{C}{Cond}$ models an internal choice: $\pid p$ chooses a continuation depending on whether the two values $v$ and $w$ are the same.
-The other rules are standard (recursion is treated similarly to MC).
+Rule $\rname{Ch}{Cond}$ models an internal choice: $\pid p$ chooses a continuation depending on whether the two values $v$ and $w$ are the same.
+Rules $\rname{Ch}{Del}$ and $\rname{Ch}{Start}$ implement the informal semantics of delegation and start described earlier; we do not use them in our development.
+The other rules are similar to those of CC.
+The structural precongruence $\precongr$ is defined as expected, following the same intuition as that for CC.
+In particular, it supports swapping two terms whenever they involve disjoint process names.

-The language CC offers the following deadlock-freedom-by-design property.
-Below, the structural precongruence $\precongr$ for CC follows the same intuition as that for MC. \begin{theorem}[Deadlock-freedom-by-design in CC~\cite{CM13}] Let $C$ be a choreography with no free variable names.
-Then, either: \begin{itemize} \item $C \precongr \nil$ ($C$ has terminated); \item or $C \to C'$ for some $C'$ ($C$ can reduce). \end{itemize} \end{theorem}